valentinaantonov58885/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and updating your skills.
 The technology industry is constantly evolving, so it' s important to stay ahead of the curve.
 Read blogs, attend conferences, or join online communities to learn about the latest trends and techniques.

+# 2024-01-24
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.
+This quote reminds us that while efficiency is crucial, optimizing code too early in the development process can lead to unnecessary complexity and bugs.
+Focus first on writing clear, maintainable code that works correctly; optimize only when it's proven to be a bottleneck through profiling and testing.
+Always consider the trade-offs between readability, maintainability, and performance.